Helpful Hints for Success for Community Partners

 - Suggest additional resources to service learners (books, articles, etc.) related to your site and their experiences.

-- Hold debriefing sessions/exit interviews at the end of the semester to talk about what has happened.
+- Hold debrief sessions/exit interviews at the end of the semester to talk about what has happened.
 (It was suggested that this take the place of service on the final day, but it could also work as a separate meeting.)
 This could be a more in-depth final reflection time.

-We hope that you'll find these ideas useful.
 As time goes by, you will discover creative ways to make this collaboration work best at your site.
 Whatever you do to increase the academic benefits to our students will be much appreciated, and we welcome your feedback.
 If you have any questions, comments, concerns, please contact Tyanna McLaurin, Assistant Director of the Marquette Service Learning Program.